skyrocket-qy/distributed-system-knowledge/system-mode/multi-master/README.md

 ### Cons

 -   **Conflict Resolution Complexity:** The need to handle and resolve write conflicts adds significant complexity to the system.
--   **Eventual Consistency:** Due to replication lag, data is typically eventually consistent.
-Different nodes might have different versions of the data for a short period.
+-   **[Eventual Consistency](../../consistency-models/eventual-consistency/README.md):** Due to replication lag and the asynchronous nature of updates, data is typically eventually consistent.
+This means that different nodes might have different versions of the data for a short period, and all replicas are guaranteed to converge to the same state only if no new updates are made for a sufficient period.
 -   **Difficult to Reason About:** The possibility of concurrent writes and conflicts can make it harder to reason about the state of the data and the behavior of the system.

+## Key Considerations

+When designing a system with multi-master replication, several factors need careful consideration:

+-   **Network Latency:** While multi-master reduces write latency for local clients, high network latency between master nodes can increase replication lag and the window for conflicts.
+-   **Data Consistency Requirements:** Multi-master inherently leads to eventual consistency.
+Systems requiring strong consistency for all operations might find multi-master unsuitable without additional mechanisms (e.g., distributed transactions, which add complexity).
+-   **Operational Overhead:** Managing multiple active masters, monitoring replication, and handling conflict resolution logic adds to operational complexity compared to single-master setups.
+-   **Application Design:** Applications need to be designed to gracefully handle eventual consistency and potential conflicts.
+This might involve implementing custom conflict resolution logic or designing data models that minimize conflicts (e.g., using CRDTs).

 ## Which service use it?